Recognizing and Addressing Burnout

 The last few years have been rough for many students (and adults!).

-Over the past few months, we’ve received more requests to support middle school students, high school students, and college freshman and sophomores with executive functioning skills, including organization, planning, prioritization, task initiation and completion.
+Over the past few months, we’ve received an increased number of requests to support middle school students, high school students, and college freshmen and sophomores with executive functioning skills, including organization, planning, prioritization, task initiation, and completion.

-We’ve also heard from a number of college freshmen who want to transfer schools.
-High school students also share how navigating school social dynamics seems tougher, especially if they returned to in-person schooling after being online for an extended period of time.
+We’ve also heard from several college freshmen who want to transfer schools.
+High school students also share how navigating school social dynamics seems tougher, especially if they return to in-person schooling after being online for an extended time.

 It’s understandable for students to feel overwhelmed and exhausted by the changes of the past few years.
 At the same time, students could also be experiencing something else: burnout.